lkslts64/lkslts64.github.io/content/posts/firstjob.md

 perform under heavy pressure and how my skills are compared to other candidates.
 At the end of November, I started applying for job openings.
 My strategy was
-simple: I would only apply for openings whose job description heavily matched my interests but this condition should be relaxed for openings offered by top tech companies.
-So, in order get hired at a top-notch company, I was willing to accept working on something that did not align completely with my interests and the technologies I am skilled in.
+simple: I would only apply for openings whose job description heavily matched my interests, but this condition should be relaxed for positions offered by top tech companies.
+So, in order to get hired at a top-notch company, I was willing to accept working on something that did not align completely with my interests and the technologies I am skilled in.
 That decision was also made because my main language is Go, a technology that is rarely used in Greece.

 ## __First rounds__

-Fast-forward one week later, and I had been rejected by nearly all the companies I had applied for.
+Fast-forward one week later, and I hadn't heard back from any of the companies I had applied for.
 I was a bit disappointed, but that feeling went away pretty quickly as the next couple of days I scheduled a couple interview calls.
 I was a lot of nervous, but I also had been prepared for some common industry agnostic [interview questions](https://www.indeed.com/career-advice/interviewing/top-interview-questions-and-answers) and that made me less stressed.
 It turned out that I wasn't asked none of those questions.
 Instead, most interviewers were asking me about my previous projects, which I'd been working on university.
 I felt this was great!
 I would keep talking about technology and analyze my thoughts about each project with some experienced tech people!
 The fact that I enjoyed the process was a key to my success as I